aniketsaini5/aniketsaini5/README.md

 - 👀 I’m interested in web development, python GUI
 - 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on project of regitration form
-- 📫 DM me on linkdin
+- 📫 DM me on twitter
-- ⚡ Fun fact: i am serious

 <!---
 aniketsaini5/aniketsaini5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.